Raptors Football FAQ’s:

 Q. How are jersey numbers decided?

 A. Raptors will take requests from new players for a specific jersey number or a request for a jersey number change on the registration form.
 We attempt to honor those requests if at all possible.
 When registering you will be given three (3) choices of requesting jersey numbers, please insure when making these jersey number selections that these are numbers your child will enjoy playing with.
-We will try to honor your first request, yet if a new or current player on the same team has the same number we will choose one of the remaining two numbers.
+Before any jersey numbers are finalized Raptors will confirm with each head coach the number that needs to be assigned to each game jersey.

 Q. Can I wear the same Raptors jersey from last year, if it still fits?